fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 So, choose wisely.

 If you don't face truth, sooner or later, it will come knocking at your door.
-The hard work you avoided today?
+The hard work you didn't do today?
 Your career will reflect it in a couple years.
 The terrible way you treat your body?
 Good luck with medical bills and shame as your body begins to fall apart.
 The toxic relationship you avoided leaving?
 It may legitimately derail your life.
 Every bit of truth you avoid today is using up some part of your future.